conventional-changelog/conventional-changelog/packages/git-client/README.md

 npm i @conventional-changelog/git-client conventional-commits-filter conventional-commits-parser
 ```

-Note: `conventional-commits-filter` and `conventional-commits-parser` are not required if you need only `GitClient` class.
+Note: `conventional-commits-filter` and `conventional-commits-parser` are required only if you need `ConventionalGitClient#getCommits` method.

 ## Usage